adrianokerber/service-orders-api/README.md

 ## First steps

 - Install [VSCode Spring plugin](https://spring.io/tools) or choose another IDE
-- Install Java SDK (JDK 11 >) and set `JAVA_HOME` environment variable to your system pointing to the SDK path
+- Install Java SDK (JDK 11 >) and set `JAVA_HOME` environment variable to your system pointing to the SDK path.
+Note: We developed using Java 14

 ## Usage